interaction-lab/HARMONI/harmoni_core/harmoni_pytree/README.md

 PyTree is one among the several ways to implement behaviour trees.
 A tree in pytree is made of two elements: nodes and leaves.
-Nodes can be of different nature but in general they belong to the family of compositors (sequence, parallel, selector).
+Nodes can be of different nature but in general they belong to the family of composites (sequence, parallel, selector).
 The management of these elements it’s not something that users have to do, everything has already been done by the creators of pytree.
 Leaves come from a single element called “behaviour” and these are the components that users can create.
 Even if pytree made some basic behaviours available for us (you can find some of them [here](https://py-trees.readthedocs.io/en/devel/modules.html#module-py_trees.behaviours)), developers are required to create their own behaviours ([skeleton of behaviour](https://py-trees.readthedocs.io/en/devel/behaviours.html#skeleton)).
 We provide some leaves that represent the pytree version of clients of HARMONI.

 ## Setup